-Midimation Management Verification Verification Responsible Verification of Completion Mitigation Measures Method Timing for Verification Date Initial project impacts to Butte County meadowfoam (BCM) occupied habitat.
-To compensate for project impacts to occupied BCM habitat the Applicant shall, prior to the issuance of a grading permit for each phase of development that will result in direct impacts to BCM: (1) Preserve and enhance BCM habitat within the 108-acre on-site preserve area and the Doe Mill-Schmidbauer Meadowfoam Preserve areas pursuant to a Habitat Mitigation and Monitoring Plan approved by the USFWS and the CDFW at a minimum 1:1 ratio for temporary impacts (1.0 acres enhanced over preproject conditions for every one acre of temporarily impacted habitat) and at the ratios described below for permanent impacts.
-Enhancement activities will be detailed in the Habitat Mitigation and Monitoring Plan and will include vegetation management for non-native, annual grasses.
-In addition, in areas not previously documented to support BCM, but which consist of the same mapped soils association, BCM habitat will be created at a 1.5:1 ratio for permanent impacts (1.5 acres created over pre-project conditions for every one acre of permanently impacted habitat).
-Because successful creation of the microhabitat required by BCM cannot be guaranteed, a performance bond, annual letter of credit, or other such form of security acceptable to the City shall be established in an amount equivalent to the costs of purchasing BCM credits or purchasing property shown to support sufficient BCM habitat meeting the ratio requirements outlined in Section (2) of this mitigation, below.
-The option to purchase the requisite credits or BCM habitat shall be secured by the applicant prior to approval of grading or other work resulting in impacts to BCM for which mitigation is not already in place.
-Creation of BCM monitoring plan; Approval for consistency determination or Section 2081 Incidental Take Permit concerning BCM direct impacts to BCM; Five years following habitat creation biologist
+Verification Verification Responsible Verification of Completion Completion Mitigation Measures Method Timing tor Verification Date Initial project impacts to Butte County meadowfoam (BCM) occupied habitat.
+To compensate for project impacts to occupied BCM habitat the Applicant shall, prior to the issuance of a grading permit for each phase of development that will result in direct impacts to BCM: (1) Preserve and enhance BCM habitat within the 108-acre on-site preserve area and the Doe Mill-Schmidbauer Meadowfoam Preserve area and the Doe Mill-Schmidbauer Montoring Plan approved by the USFWS and the CDFW at a minimum 1:1 ratio for temporary impacts (1.0 acres enhanced over pre- project conditions for every one acre of the bitat Mitigation and Montoring Plan and will include vegetation management for non-native, annual grasses.
+In addition, in areas not previously documented to support BCM, but which consist of the same mapped soils association, BCM habitat meaneath vertice of the same mapped soils association, BCM habitat be created at a 1.5:1 ratio for permanent impacts (1.5 acres created over pre-project conditions for every one acre of performance bond, annual letter of credit, or other such form of security acceptable to the City shall be established in an amount equivalent to the costs of purchasing BCM credits or purchasing property shown to support sufficient BCM habitat meeting the ratio requirements outlined in Section (2) of this mitigation, below.
+The option to purchase the requisite credits or BCM habitat shall be secured by the applicant prior to approval of grading or other work resulting in place.
+Creat monitoring plan; Approval for consistency determination or Section 2081 Incidental Take Permit concerning BCM direct impacts to BCM; Five years following habitat creation biologist

-Table 1: Stonegate Vesting Subdivision Map and General Plan Amendment / Rezone Mitigation Monitoring and Reporting Program
+Stonegate Vesting Subdivision Map and General Plan Amendment / Rezone Mitigation Monitoring and Reporting Program SCH #2016062049

-Mitigation Measures Verification Method Verification Timing Responsible for Verification Verification of Completion Date Initial habitat will likely consist of seed collection, contouring areas within the onsite preserve that are currently and historically not occupied by BCM to produce suitable topographical and hydrological conditions for BCM, sowing approximately 50 percent of the collected seed stock (holding the other 50 percent in reserve), and, if necessary, distributing topsoil from impacted BCM areas to the BCM habitat creation area.
+Mitiration Measures Verification Verification Responsible Verification of Completion Completion Method Timing Verification Date Initial habitat will likely consist of seed collection, contouring areas within the onsite preserve that are currently and historically not occupied by BCM to produce suitable topographical and hydrological conditions for BCM, sowing approximately 50 percent of the collected seed stock (holding the other 50 percent in reserve), and, if necessary, distributing topsoil from impacted BCM areas to the BCM habitat creation area.
 Biological monitoring for the successful establishment of BCM will be conducted for five years or until the success criteria are met for three years without human intervention.
-Monitoring will include: (a) monitoring of general conditions within the BCM establishment area including documentation of vegetation community, vegetative cover, and the presence of any erosion or sedimentation or other conditions that may be detrimental to the long-term viability of BCM populations; (b) the extent of BCM occurrence within the creation area will be recorded, following the methodology used to assess occupied habitat, and adjacent known BCM habitat will also be monitored to provide a reference for BCM populations; (c) the creation will be deemed successful when three years of monitoring of occupied BCM habitat within the creation areas meets or exceeds the creation ratio (i.e., 1.5:1); and (d) reserved BCM seed can be used during the monitoring period to supplement areas where BCM establishment is not meeting success criteria.
-The Habitat Mitigation and Monitoring Plan shall detail methods, locations, and goals for BCM habitat creation efforts, and include contingency measures that address the potential that creation efforts could fall short of stated goals (including security provisions for acquiring off-site BCM habitat as noted above or,
+Monitoring will include: (a) monitoring of general conditions within the BCM establishment area including documentation of vegetation community, vegetative cover, and the presence of any erosion or sedimentation or other conditions that may be detrimental to the long-term viability of BCM populations; (b) the extent of BCM occurrence within the creation area will be recorded, following the methodology used to assess occupied habitat and adjacent known BCM habitat will also be monitored to provide a reference for BCM populations; (c) the creation will be deemed successful when three years of monitoring of occupied BCM habitat within the creation areas meets or exceeds the creation ratio (i.e., 1.5.1); and (d) reserved BCM seed can be used during the monitoring period to supplement areas where BCM establishment is not meeting success criteria.
+The Habitat Mitigation and Monitoring Plan shall detail methods, locations, and goals for BCM habitat creation efforts, and include continuency measures that address the notential that creation efforts could fall short of stated goals (including security provisions for acquiring off-site BCM habitat as noted (2) Preserve habitat for BCM at a 19:1 ratio (19 acres of